ninjadroid/simple-sinatra-app-deploy/README.md

 You should also be able to browse to the ip address specified and see the resultant 'Hello World!' message.
 Additionally, you will have a `t2.micro` AWS instance running in your AWS console.
 You should terminate this instance to prevent unnecessary charges once testing is completed.

-# Additional Notes:

-## Possible Improvements:

- - Placing the instance behind a load balancer for scalability.
- - Removing older timestamped deploys.
- - Getting ip address by tag instead of ip address - this would allow for more flexible playbooks.
- - Split playbooks into separate create, deploy and test playbooks.
- - Adding a role to destroy the instance.